-The music of Japan differs vastly from Western music, both in its sound and the rich history behind it.
+Japan’s music differs vastly from Western music, both in its sound and the rich history behind it.
 While many of you might be familiar with J-pop or game music, the real beauty lies in the centuries of history and culture where the true identity of Japanese music lies.

-Japan witnesses a plethora of wind, string & percussion instruments, where each one is closely linked with the traditions of the regions they developed and evolved in.
+Japan witnesses a plethora of wind, string & percussion instruments, and each one is closely linked with the traditions of the regions they developed and evolved.
 These instruments give Japanese folk music its exquisite and distinct flavor

 Today, we’ll introduce you to seven traditional Japanese String Instruments that have graced the Imperial Court music in the 5th century and have survived their way to modern-day rock & pop.